 - Get your greens!
 Throw some spinach and kale in to this to give it a green veggie boost.

-If you’ve tried this Three Bean Curry or any other recipe on the blog then let us know how you got on in the comments below, we love hearing from you!
+If you've tried this bean curry recipe, let us know how you got on in the comments below.

 Three Bean Curry